Pizza, salad, and beer at kid friendly Aloha Beer Company on Oahu, Hawaii.

 The Best Kid (and Mom) Friendly Restaurants on Oahu

-I’m a mom raising two kids in Hawaii, and we love eating out.
+Traveling to Oahu with kids and searching for the best kid-friendly restaurants?
+I’m a Hawaii travel planner and Maui mama of two, and sometimes we travel to Oahu just to eat!
 From beachfront eateries to upscale dining in your best aloha shirt, the Oahu foodie scene is where it’s at.

 A colorful plate of sushi and fish eggs from Blue Fish Restaurant in Waikiki, Oahu.